-- Many of the documents that Ms Marie Henein, Admiral Norman’s lead lawyer, wants the government to release are, in fact, of a nature that requires that they remain strictly confidential because the very nature of cabinet government depends upon civil servants being able to provide the cabinet with frank, factual information, some of which, if released, even in a serious court case, might be very damaging to people, to Canadian corporations and to the national interest; but
+- Many of the documents that Ms Marie Henein, Admiral Norman’s lead lawyer, wants the government to release are, in fact, of a nature that requires that they remain strictly confidential because the very nature of cabinet government depends upon public servants being able to provide the cabinet with frank, factual information, some of which, if released, even in a serious court case, might be very damaging to people, to Canadian corporations and to the national interest; but

 - She understands that Admiral Norman is entitled to a proper defence and she agrees that the documents would help, some might even be essential with/for that; and